Collin K. Berke, Ph.D.

 # you to run it on your own

-|> extract_fit_engine() |> plot() log_reg_fit
+log_reg_fit |> extract_fit_engine() |> plot()

-functions afford convenience, the docs warn to avoid situations where you invoke a predict()
+Although extract_* functions afford convenience, the docs warn to avoid situations where you invoke a predict() method on the extracted object.
+Specifically, the docs state:

-has executed on the data prior to giving it to the model.
+There may be preprocessing operations that workflows has executed on the data prior to giving it to the model.
 Bypassing these can lead to errors or silently generating incorrect predictions.

 In other words,